 In my opinion, the flavors that stand out the most are the celery, parsley, and lime.
 Don’t forget the lime!
 I don’t think it would taste as good without the lime.
 In fact, I squeezed the juice of 1/2 to 1 small lime, which probably added more juice than the amount ¼ lime would have provided.
 Don't overdue the celery or it will overpower the flavor.

 When you add everything to your blender, I suggest adding the juicier ingredients first—the pineapple, orange, lemon and lime.
 Everything blends easier this way.
 It would also help to cut all the pieces into 1" portions.

 I use a Vitamix blender and blend it into an extremely smooth texture.
 The texture especially became smooth after I added some ice to the mixture.
-It tastes best when it's cold, so adding ice towards the end of the blending process is something recommend.
+It tastes best when it's cold, so adding ice towards the end of the blending process is something I recommend.

-It makes about 40 ounces, so my husband and I split it, and give some to our kids.
+It makes about 40 ounces, so my husband and I split it, and gave some to our kids.
 I don’t think I would want to drink it after it sat in the refrigerator for a few hours.